neoinmatrix/neowords/README.md

 # neowords
-This purpose is recording the words I wanted remember.
+This purpose is recording the words I want to remember.